What Is the Work Function of Metals?

 The phenomenon of emission of electrons from the surface of the metal when the light of suitable frequency falls on it is called the photoelectric effect.

-The portion of space near a magnetic body or a current-carrying body in which the magnetic forces due to the body or current can be detected is called as a ‘Magnetic field’.
+The portion of space near a magnetic body or a current-carrying body in which the magnetic forces due to the body or current can be detected is called a magnetic field.

-λ = h/mv, where λ is wavelength, h is Planck’s constant, m is the mass of a particle, moving at a velocity v. de Broglie suggested that particles can exhibit properties of waves.
+λ = h/mv, where λ is the wavelength, h is Planck’s constant, and m is the mass of a particle, moving at a velocity v.
+De Broglie suggested that particles can exhibit properties of waves.